 Located in northern Arizona, north of the Grand Canyon, Vermilion Cliffs is a spectacular site to experience.
 The 3,000-foot escarpment of the Vermilion Cliffs reveals seven major geologic formations in layer-cake fashion.

 This remote, unspoiled 294,000-acre national monument is a geologic treasure of towering cliffs, deep canyons and spectacular sandstone formations, containing the Paria Plateau, Vermilion Cliffs, Coyote Buttes and Paria Canyon.
 The area includes famous destinations such as the Wave, White Pockets, and Buckskin Gulch.
-Find more information at www.myutahparks.com/things-to-do/the-wave-vs-white-pocket/.
+Find more information at www.myutahparks.com/things-to-do/neighboring-parks/the-wave-vs-white-pocket/.
 Inquire at the Kanab Visitor Center about permits needed to travel within some sections of the national monument such as The Wave and South Coyote Buttes. (visitsouthernutah.com)

 To get there by car, head to the Bureau of Land Management (BLM) field office in St. George, Utah, in southwestern corner of Utah.
 St. George is located off I-15 and is southwest of Zion National Park.
 For more information, visit www.blm.gov/national-conservation-lands/arizona/vermilion-cliffs or call 435-688-3200 during office hours.

 Sunset Crater Volcano Monument